POrTAL: Plan-Orchestrated Tree Assembly for Lookahead: EVALUATION

 \subsection{Results}

-Figure \ref{fig:results} (left) depicts our results for the \textit{Algorithm Comparison}.
-Figure \ref{fig:results} (right) depicts our results for the \textit{Time Comparison}.
-Our measure of performance is the number of steps required for the robot to achieve its goal, in which a lower amount of steps is better.
-We categorize our findings and discuss each category below.
+Figure \ref{fig:results} depicts our results for the \textit{Algorithm} (left) and \textit{Time} (right) comparisons.
+Performance is measured by the number of steps to reach the goal (lower is better).
+Notably, this comparison favors POMCP through its domain-specific reward shaping, whereas \alg{} is entirely domain-independent.
+Despite POMCP having this additional information, \alg{} still achieves comparable or superior performance across most settings.

-\paragraph{\alg{} \textbf{Often} Outperforms Baselines} The \textit{Algorithm Comparison} (Figure \ref{fig:results}, left and center) shows that \alg{} more strongly outperforms POMCP under sharper likelihood distributions (see Section \S\ref{par:likelihooddist}) and less strongly outperforms---even sometimes underperforming---POMCP under more uniform likelihood distributions.
-Even so, for more uniform distributions, POMCP only begins to outperform \alg{} as the amount of uncertainty in the environment increases. \textbf{Implications:} We draw two conclusions from this result.
-First, \alg{} is more reliable than POMCP at producing good plans with low amounts of uncertainty.
-Second, \alg{} is better at producing plans in environments where uncertainty is concentrated more highly within specific locations, rather than being distributed evenly.
+\paragraph{\alg{} \textbf{Often} Works Well with Bounded Uncertainty} The \textit{Algorithm Comparison} (Figure \ref{fig:results}, left and center) shows that \alg{} more strongly outperforms POMCP under the lower-variance distributions and less strongly outperforms---even sometimes underperforms---POMCP under more high variance distributions.
+Even so, for the high variance distribution, POMCP only begins to outperform \alg{} as the amount of uncertainty in the environment increases. \textbf{Interpretation:} We draw two conclusions from this result: First, \alg{} is more reliable than POMCP at producing good plans when there are fewer candidate locations.
+Second, \alg{} is better at producing plans in lower-variance environments.
+Overall, \alg{} outperforms POMCP when there is less uncertainty, despite the additional domain-dependent reward shaping in POMCP.

-\alg{} is also shown to perform better than FF-Replan in more uniform distributions, and either better than or equal to FF-Replan in sharper distributions. \textbf{Implications:} We thereby conclude that \alg{} is less prone to bouncing back and forth between different candidate locations when searching for items, a behavior that FF-Replan exhibits.
-Unlike FF-Replan, \alg{} is able to search for objects at less-likely locations that are on the path towards to more-likely locations.
+\alg{} performs consistently better than FF-Replan in high-variance distributions and at least as well as FF-Replan in low-variance distributions.
+This performance gap is particularly apparent in the elevator domain, where \alg{} significantly outperforms FF-Replan in all cases. \textbf{Interpretation:} We believe this result is because \alg{} is less prone to oscillating between different candidate locations when searching for objects, a behavior that FF-Replan exhibits.
+For example, if the most likely state in the elevator domain places an object on another floor, FF-Replan's greedy strategy would commit to taking the elevator immediately.
+If that object is not found, and its next most likely location is back on the original floor, FF-Replan would immediately take the elevator back.
+This costly oscillating behavior is avoided by \alg{}'s more robust sampling strategy, which can more accurately weigh the high cost of travel against the probability of finding the object.